-Your new Model 8560 digital or 8660 IP endpoint provides access to several features, each of which is described in this guide.
+Your new Model 8520 provides access to several features, each of which is described in this guide.
 The About This Guide section below lists the different sections in this user guide and describes the type of information you can find there.
 If you need to access information quickly, refer to the Quick Reference Guide attached to the front of this guide.
 You can also tear out the pocket guide to keep as a handy reference for features you are likely to use while away from the office (Remote Feature Access and Voice Mail).